-252 Councillor Glen Dunkley Councillor Giacomo Arnott

-- Place the draft Port Stephens Development Control Plan 2014 Chapter D12 Richardson Road (western precinct) (ATTACHMENT 1) as amended on public exhibition for a period of 28 days. - Endorse the lots in the Richardson Road western precinct shown in (ATTACHMENT 2) for investigation as excess Council land for potential sale.
+252 Councillor Glen Dunkley Councillor Giacomo Arnott It was resolved that Council: Place the draft Port Stephens Development Control Plan 2014 Chap D12 Richardson Road (western precinct) (ATTACHMENT 1) as amended on public exhibition for a period of 28 days.
+Endorse the lots in the Richardson Road western precinct shown in (ATTACHMENT 2) for investigation as excess Council land for potential sale.